lostallmymoney/Razer_Mouse_Linux/README.md

 naga edit
 ```

-If wayland or X11 aren't properly detected or if you want to manually install them you can :
+If wayland or X11 aren't properly detected or isyou want to manually install them you can :
 ```bash
 sh install.sh X11
 ```